 - a.
-Students majoring in Biology, Chemistry, Early Childhood Education, Elementary Education, Deaf Education, Mathematics, Environmental Science, Physics, or any other field requiring MATH 1513, MATH 1653, or MATH 1743 must do one of the following: - 1.
+Students majoring in Biology, Chemistry, Early Childhood Education, Elementary Education, Deaf Education, Mathematics, Environmental Science, Physics, or any other - field requiring MATH 1513, MATH 1613, or MATH 1743 must do one of the following: 1.
+Score 19 or higher on the ACT math subscore,

+- 2. Pass a Science & Arts level 2 mathematics assessment (quantitative reasoning, algebra, and statistics), - 3.
+Complete MATH 0123 with a grade of "RP", or - Complete MATH 1513 with a passing grade.
+4. - b.
+Other students, including majors whose only required mathematics course is IDS 1223 and majors whose only required MATH prefix course is MATH 2203 must do one of the following: - 1.
 Score 19 or higher on the ACT math subscore, - 2.
-Pass a USAO Level 2 Assessment (algebra), or - 3.
-Complete MATH 0123 with a grade of "RP."

-b.
-Other students, including majors whose only required mathematics course is IDS 1223 and majors whose only required MATH prefix course is MATH 2203 must do one of the following:

-- 1. 1Score 19 or higher on the ACT math subscore, - 2.
-Pass a USAO Level 1 Assessment (pre-algebra) or - 3.
+Pass a Science & Arts level 2 mathematics assessment (quantitative reasoning, algebra, and statistics), or - 3.
+Pass a Science & Arts level 1 mathematics assessment (arithmetic), or - 4.
 Complete MATH 0103 with a grade of "RP."